Invert-Logo

 APIs offer a simple yet flexible and scalable approach to enable enterprises to participate in and exploit the digital economy, and are no longer considered to be “humble” technical interfaces.
 APIs in their various guises facilitate the externalization of the enterprise, enabling the opening up of new revenue streams and simplifying the integration of digital sales, marketing, commerce, branding, and other channels into established business processes and models.
 With this background, it is quite clear that APIs are central to the integration infrastructure required to support digital business initiatives.

-Integration is often messy and complex and beyond the core competencies of IT.
+However, API integration is often messy and complex and beyond the core competencies of IT.
 In the case of small and mid-sized enterprises (SMEs), the proposition of maintaining dedicated and skilled resources to support integration requirements is not attractive, and is at times beyond their IT budgets.
 Along the same lines, the proposition of outsourcing integration work to system integrators (SIs) is not-so-attractive for SMEs.
 In such cases, RPA can deliver quick value without requiring a higher IT investment.

 Both APIs and RPA are useful and complementary approaches to automation

-As RPA enters the mainstream and consumer-grade user experience (UX) with a graphical approach to development of automation flows gains popularity, the barriers to adoption are significantly lowered, both in terms of skills required and the total cost of ownership of automation software.
-Then there are workflows where both RPA and APIs can be used for integration - RPA automates a series of tasks and APIs provide access to data from on-premise or SaaS applications to deliver a greater degree of automation.
+As RPA enters the mainstream and consumer-grade user experience (UX) with a graphical approach to the development of automation flows gains popularity, the barriers to adoption are significantly lowered, both in terms of skills required and the total cost of ownership of automation software.
+Then there are workflows where both RPA and APIs can be used for integration, RPA automates a series of tasks and APIs provide access to data from on-premise or SaaS applications to deliver a greater degree of automation.

 RPA and APIs used for integration